 #3.
 Make an effort to build workplace relationships

-Healthy relationships at workplace are key to boosting productivity and ensuring an improved psychological well-being of employees.
+Healthy relationships at the workplace are key to boosting productivity and ensuring the improved psychological well-being of employees.
 A Gallup study showed how employees with a best friend at work are seven times more likely to be productive.

-You can then build upon it with simple gestures such exchanging amiable smiles, greetings etc. These steps can help immensely in paving the way towards having comfortable conversations with co-workers.
+You can then build upon it with simple gestures such as exchanging amiable smiles, greetings, etc. These steps can help immensely in paving the way towards having comfortable conversations with co-workers.